pucrs-constrsw-2025-1/oauth/README.md

 Wrapper de autenticação e autorização com o Keycloak

 - [ ] Use form data for the login endpoint
-- [ ] Use client roles instead of realm roles
+- [X] Use client roles instead of realm roles
+- Double-check if roles are correctly configured
 - Login endpoint
   - [ ] Ensure that the login endpoint returns 400 on a bad request
   - [ ] Ensure that the login endpoint returns 401 on an invalid username or password